High-speed rail in the United Kingdom

-There has been no single national rail operator in the UK since British Rail was privatised in the 1990s.
+In addition to these plans, the East Coast Main Line is currently in the process of an upgrade to cab signalling, which will allow trains to run at 140 mph (225 km/h) on some parts of the east coast line, and the Transpennine Route Upgrade aims to increase the speed of the Leeds-Manchester railway to 125 mph (200 km/h).

+Trains in the United Kingdom are operated by a mixture of public (as operator of last resort) and private railway companies as part of the ongoing re-nationalisation of British rail transport infrastructure.
 High-speed services are provided by Avanti West Coast, CrossCountry, East Midlands Railway, Eurostar, Grand Central, Great Western Railway, Hull Trains, London North Eastern Railway, Lumo, Southeastern and TransPennine Express.

 History

 High-speed steam

 During the age of steam locomotion, the British railway industry strove to develop reliable technology for powering high-speed rail services between major cities.